mark579/bicicletas-bogota-design/design.md

 The service will charge the customer based on the duration, and write to the database recording what user, bike, and end time.
 It will also mark the bike as checked in.

 ### Management Web Application

 The Management Web application will be used by the administers of the system.
 There are a few different type of administrators.
 The application will provide a view for each.
 It will also be a mobile application as many of the users will likely be on the move either working on bicycles or moving/managing them.

-* Capacity Mangers - Provide the utilization rates of bicyles at each station and show how many are currently available at each station so they can make decisions on how to supply bicyles.
-This view will also allow managers to add or remove bicyles from the stations.
+* Capacity Mangers - Provide the utilization rates of bicycles at each station and show how many are currently available at each station so they can make decisions on how to supply bicycles.
+This view will also allow managers to add or remove bicycles from the stations.
 They could access this on the go to make changes while they are at the station.

 * Technicians - View which shows bicycles status by station and can quickly see what is in need or will soon need service.
 It will also allow technicians to mark bicycles as unavailable so they can keep users from checking them out while they are en route to work on them.

-* Billing Department - Provide an interface which shows how much money is being made over time, and allow the biling department to adjust the cost.
+* Billing Department - Provide an interface which shows how much money is being made over time, and allow the billing department to adjust the cost.
 Further discussion on if there is need for tuning of the prices by day/hour/etc. We will assume a flat rate.

 This will need to be an authenticated application which allows only those with access in.
 There will need to be admin functions for those to add new users and assign them roles so they only have functions to the appropriate views.
 The roles will line up with what is listed above in addition to a admin who can view all.